bengler/omniauth-origo/README.md

 ## Todo

 * Make strategy support HTTPS when bug in origo.no/-/site/check_master_session redirect is fixed.
-It will give an error in Safari browsers as it mixes HTTP and HTTPS redirects in the OAuth flow when the user have no master session cookie installed yet.
+Using HTTPS will give an error in Safari browsers if the user have no master session cookie installed yet.
+Safari don't seem to like mixing HTTP and HTTPS redirects inside the OAuth flow, and will deny the redirect with an error message.

 * Write automated tests!